-The Red Lion is a Community pub run as a Free House by tenants Ian and Lisa Neale in the picturesque village of Northmoor.
-Serving a selection of homemade A La Carte and Pub Classic dishes using fresh, seasonal and home grown produce and local Real Ales. www.theredlionnorthmoor.com Tel: 01865 300301

 The Red Lion at Northmoor

+The Red Lion is a Community pub run as a Free House by tenants lan and Lisa Neale in the picturesque village of Northmoor.
+Serving a selection of homemade A La Carte and Pub Classic dishes using fresh, seasonal and home grown produce and local Real Ales.

+www.theredlionnorthmoor.com Tel: 01865 300301

+The Red Lion at Northmoor

+@theredlionoxon